 2016 Edition of the RCRA Public Participation Manual

-This is a tool for Corrective Action project managers that are looking to assess their current group participation skills.
+This communication tool is from the RCRA Corrective Action Workshop on Results-Based Project Management held in June of 1999.
+It is a tool for Corrective Action project managers that are looking to assess their current group participation skills.

-This communication tool will assist you in helping promote or build productive meetings between the regulatory agencies and the facility to achieve a RCRA Corrective Action Result.
+This communication tool is from the RCRA Corrective Action Workshop on Results-Based Project Management held in June of 1999.
+It can assist you in helping promote or build productive meetings between the regulatory agencies and the facility to achieve a RCRA Corrective Action Result.

-This Communication Tool can help you both understand and reduce this natural resistance through increasing your knowledge and developing some specific skills.
+This communication tool is from the RCRA Corrective Action Workshop on Results-Based Project Management held in June of 1999.
+It can help you both understand and reduce this natural resistance through increasing your knowledge and developing some specific skills.

 Compendium of Key Community Engagement Practices at RCRA Sites (PDF)(35 pp, 297 K)